JuliaDataScience/JuliaDataScience/contents/why_julia.md

 1. Done something and had to wait minutes for it to finish?
 Well, **in Julia Python or R minutes can be translated to seconds**^[and sometimes milliseconds.].
-We reserved @sec:julia_wild for displaying successful Julia usecases in both academia and industry.
+We reserved @sec:julia_wild for displaying successful Julia use cases in both academia and industry.

 2. Tried to do something different than `numpy`/`dplyr` conventions and discovered that your code is slow and you'll probably have to learn dark magic^[`numba`, or even `Rcpp` or `cython`?] to make it faster?